 Evolving from rapid prototyping, additive manufacturing is distinct from traditional linear manufacturing.
-Similar to 3D printing, objects are built layer by layer, 262 enabling the manufacture of more complicated designs 263 and without retooling.
-264 Materials, including polymers, metals, ceramics, sand and composites, 265 will be critical in scaling additive manufacturing.
-266

-Cooperative robots267 could be the catalyst for widespread adoption of additive manufacturing.268 They could enhance printing capabilities, assist throughout the printing process, and enable real-time information capture and feedback beyond the limitations of single robotic systems.269 Their effectiveness would rely on sophisticated planning, collision avoidance technology, and enhancement of the properties of relevant materials, augmented by Al and machine learning technologies.270 Beyond technical capabilities, the key to success will lie in how the quality of the collaboration is assessed in real time.271 In this way, the use of cooperative robots in additive manufacturing may reveal a new frontier in manufacturing innovation.
+Similar to 3D printing, objects are built layer by layer,262 enabling the manufacture of more complicated designs263 and without retooling.264 Materials, including polymers, metals, ceramics, sand and composites,265 will be critical in scaling additive manufacturing.266 manufacturing.268 They could enhance printing capabilities, assist throughout the printing process, and enable real-time information capture and feedback beyond the limitations of single robotic systems.269 Their effectiveness would rely on sophisticated planning, collision avoidance technology, and enhancement of the properties of relevant materials, augmented by AI and machine learning technologies.270 Beyond technical capabilities, the key to success will lie in how the quality of the collaboration is assessed in real time.271 In this way, the use of cooperative robots in additive manufacturing may reveal a new frontier in manufacturing innovation.